- Master of Science in Kinesiology (MSc)

 Lakehead University provides the opportunity for qualified students to study for an MSc degree in Kinesiology.

-The degree program employs a multidisciplinary approach that focuses on the study of human performance from a scientific perspective.
+The thesis-based degree program employs a multidisciplinary approach that focuses on the study of human performance from a scientific perspective.
 The program of study centres around eight content areas:

 - adapted physical activity